-The Board has delegated responsibility to the ARMC for reviewing Spark's principal risks on an annual basis; ensuring that management has established a risk management framework that includes policies and procedures to effectively identify, treat and monitor principal business risks; assessing the effectiveness of the risk management system and ensuring it is fit for purpose annually; and monitoring compliance with the risk management framework.
+The Board has delegated responsibility to the ARMC for reviewing Spark's principal risks on an at least annual basis.
+This ensures an established risk management framework that:

+includes policies and procedures to effectively identify, treat and monitor principal business risks;

+- assesses the effectiveness of the risk management system and ensures it is fit for purpose; and - monitors compliance with the risk management framework.

-The ARMC is tasked with ensuring the quality, credibility and objectivity of Spark's accounting processes, including financial reporting.
-The ARMC will discuss interim financial statements and annual reports with management, including whether the reporting is consistent with the Committee members' information and knowledge and whether it is adequate for shareholder needs.
+The ARMC is also tasked with ensuring the quality, credibility and objectivity of Spark's accounting processes, including financial reporting.
+The ARMC will discuss interim financial statements with the Leadership Squad, including whether the reporting is consistent with the committee members' information and knowledge and whether it is adequate for shareholder needs.